Hedge Lane Labradors

 We think our breeding program is pretty special for a few reason. #1) You won't see our adults locked up in kennels all day.
 They truly are treated like members of our family and welcomed with open arms to snuggle on the couch. #2) We couldn't be more proud of our foundation boy Nash!
 He has been super popular among other improvement dilute breeders, so much infact, he has pups sired in New Zealand, Germany, Canada, & Italy!! #3) Our biggest compliment over the years is how easy our pups are to train, especially potty training.
 This is because we have implemented Volhard Testing & start them very early with a litter box.

-Sue has been certified by Good Dog's screening team for responsible and trusted breeding practices.
-When you're ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
-You'll also have the chance to share a bit about yourself and what you're looking for in a new companion.
-Together, you'll choose the puppy that's right for you, stay in touch with regular updates, and plan how to bring your new puppy home.
+Sue has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
+When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.

-“The price of our pups vary due to breed & color.
+“The price of our pups vary due to pedigree & color.
 Every puppy will get a check up from our wonderful vet Dr. Nottingham before they leave!
 They will leave with their first round of shots, first monthly treatment for heartworm/flea/& tick, and dewormed 4 times before they go home.
-We no longer remove dewclaws, (unless requested ahead of time) as new studies are showing they are important for proper joint growth, and are essential if they ever need to climb out of a dangerous situation, like a frozen pond etc. Pup will come with a Sales Receipt/Health Guarantee that covers hip dysplasia, (any pup diagnosed with moderate or severe hip dysplasia before the age of 2) elbows, eyes, and all 177 genetic diseases we test for through Embark and 2 new diseases we test for through paw prints.
+We no longer remove dewclaws, (unless they are extremely large or it’s requested ahead of time) as new studies are showing they are important for proper joint growth, and are essential if they ever need to climb out of a dangerous situation, like a frozen pond etc. Pup will come with a Sales Receipt/Health Guarantee that covers hip dysplasia, (any pup diagnosed with moderate or severe hip dysplasia before the age of 2) elbows, eyes, and all 177 genetic diseases we test for through Embark and 2 new diseases we test for through paw prints.
 A signed copy of our guarantee will be in your folder on puppy pick up day, along with AKC registration papers, shot records, microchip info, signed vet check sheet from Dr. Nottingham, and lots of other fun fact puppy info!
 Also in your bag will be some puppy food, in case you want to transition to something other than what we feed, which is Diamond Naturals Large Breed Puppy Formula (click for image of bag).
 There will also be a blanket that smells like Momma and littermates for their crate (click for image of the crate we use), and a new toy to play with on the ride home!!
 Deposit is to reserve your pup until they're ready to go home.
 Will refund if legitimate reason is explained.”

 Sue may provide a written contract or health guarantee when you purchase a puppy.
 This helps protect both you and your breeder, ensuring that you both have a clear understanding of the terms of your puppy purchase.
 If Sue offers a contract or guarantee, the details will be personalized by them.
 If you have any questions or want to know more, don’t hesitate to reach out to Sue directly.